 How we can help

 St Helena Hospice exists to serve our patients, their families and carers.
-We are here to help those affected by incurable illnesses for example cancer, AIDS, motor neurone disease, dementia, chronic pulmonary disease, multiple sclerosis and heart, lung or kidney disease.
+We are here to help those affected by incurable illnesses such as cancer, motor neurone disease, dementia, chronic pulmonary disease, multiple sclerosis, heart, lung or kidney disease and AIDS.
 Around 24 percent of our patients have a life-limiting illness other than cancer.

 Find out how you can request our help here.

 We offer support to both our patients and their families and carers with a number of services including those through our Inpatient Unit in Highwoods, Colchester and also through our Therapies and Wellbeing service that operates out of the Joan Tomkins Centre in Colchester and our Tendring Centre in Clacton-on-Sea.
 We also offer many of our services in the community, in people’s homes.